Machine Learning and Feature Ranking for Impact Fall Detection Event Using Multisensor Data: CONCLUSION

 \section{CONCLUSION}

 In conclusion, this study highlights the significance of appropriate pre-processing techniques in enhancing the accuracy and reliability of impact detection in fall events.
 The evaluation of various machine learning models revealed SVM as the most promising model for impact detection due to its high accuracy, robustness, and shorter inference time.
-These qualities make SVM suitable for fall impact identification in real-time.
+These qualities make SVM suitable for fall impact identification in real-time or time-sensitive scenarios.
 The findings of this study contribute to the advancement of fall detection technologies by highlighting the significance of pre-processing techniques and identifying effective machine learning models for impact detection.
 Moving forward, future work should focus on exploring the integration of multimodality by combining data from different sources.
-Additionally, we aim to incorporate deep learning algorithms to stay up-to-date with the latest advancements in impact detection algorithms.
-Moreover, the proposed pre-processing technique should be applied to new datasets, including real-world data, to thoroughly assess its performance and further enhance the accuracy, reliability, and adaptability of impact and fall detection systems.
+Additionally, the proposed pre-processing technique should be applied to new datasets to assess its performance and improve the accuracy, reliability, and adaptability of impact and fall detection systems.

 \end{sloppypar}